ahrobison/dealerschedule/README.md

 ## luckysevens app

-## Key requirement: company needs documentation that salaried employees did or did not get overtime each week
+## Key requirement: make dealers able to select events to work and provide admin with ability to approve and/or update

 ## Models
 - Post -> date:date rationale:text